xoofx/LibObjectFile/readme.md

     - Other sections fallback to `ElfCustomSection`
   - Program headers with or without sections
   - Print with `readelf` similar output
+- Use of a Diagnostics API to validate file format (on read/before write)
 - Library requiring .NET `netstandard2.1`+ and compatible with `netcoreapp3.0`+

 ## Documentation